 Are you having trouble with your garbage disposal in Brooklyn?
 At Petri, we are your local plumbers and we are here to help!
 When your garbage disposal is not working, it can mean giving up the use of your entire sink!
-Instead of letting your garbage disposal get you down, call Petri Plumbing & Heating for garbage disposal repair in Brooklyn or the surrounding area.
+Instead of letting your garbage disposal get you down, call Petri Plumbing, Heating, Cooling & Drain Cleaning for garbage disposal repair in Brooklyn or the surrounding area.
 We’ll get to you quickly, assess your disposal, then let you know how we can get it back to normal fast.

 Here are some of the most common garbage disposal problems we see:

 Leaky garbage disposals.
 You may have a bad seal somewhere or another problem with your disposal.
 We’ll take a look and get it fixed.

 Stuck garbage disposals.
 Maybe someone put something too large down your disposal, or maybe it just got stuck.
 No matter what, we’ll get it working again soon.

 Broken disposal blades.
 If your garbage disposal isn’t working well, we’ll check the blades and make sure they’re all still intact.
 If they’re not, we’ll let you know how we can remedy the problem.